AdetunjiShennaike/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b)The runtime would be O(n*k), because the first loop goes through for the entirety of n, which is O(n) and the inner loop every time will go through k iterations, which will always be smaller than n.
 The second loop isn't equal to log n, hence calling the output of the operation O(k)

+as long as the loop is less than n it is going to be log(n)

 c)The runtime is O(n), it will always recursively go through n times.
 Its the same runtime as an iterative loop like for(i=0;n>i;i++).

 ## Exercise II